tmehta12/LIFE748-Git-workshop/9_Adding_a_README.md

 # 9. Adding a README file

 ## Learning Outcomes
-> - Adding a README file for the benefit of yourself and any other users (if made 'public').
+> - Creating a README file describing the project in the markdown format - this is for the benefit of yourself and any other users (if made 'public').
-> - Pushing the README to GitHub.
+> - Pushing the README file to GitHub.

 ## 9.1 Creating a README file